Reiningecho90/S.A.N.E.-AI/README.md

 - Translate function iterative translation issues have risen and will be a main focus from now on (6/6/2021)
 - Working on viability of new library for translate function (6/6/2021)
 - Closed translate function issue (6/7/2021)
+- Wokring on a calculator redesign, new code should incorporate a tkinter GUI (6/8/2021)